 Since we really wanted to stay at one of the wineries we randomly drove to Oaksrest Vineyard which turned out to be the best decision we took that day.
 For just 30 euros (I know, crazy!) we got to stay at a 5-bedroom house that had literally everything you can think of.
-Pool table, table tennis, board games, barbeque, literally everything you might need to have fun.
+Pool table, table tennis, board games, barbecue, literally everything you might need to have fun.

-The guesthouse is ran by an incredible family who gave us some wine, prepared a bbq for us and made our stay incredible.
+The guesthouse is run by an incredible family who gave us some wine, prepared a bbq for us and made our stay incredible.
 Do stay there if you’re in the area, as this place just couldn’t have been better!

 Guesthouse/villa: Oakrest Vineyards

 Hermanus can be easily reached on the way to Cape Town.
 The town got famous by whales as it’s a great spot for watching them.
-Funnily enough when I was there I thought I saw no whales and took some photos of the shore just to discover that there was a whale behind me this whole time!
+Funnily enough, when I was there I thought I saw no whales and took some photos of the shore just to discover that there was a whale behind me this whole time!

 Right before you head to Cape Town stop at Stellenbosch for some wine tasting.
 This friendly student town is surrounded by many wineries.
 I personally recommend my favorite wine available in just a few spots – Blanc de Noir.
-It’s a white wine that looks like rose as it’s colored with red grapes’ skins.
+It’s a white wine that looks like a rose as it’s colored with red grapes’ skins.
 Yummy!

 When someone asks me what my favorite city is, I don’t hesitate much before saying it’s Cape Town.
 I’m glad I had a pleasure of living there for a while.
 Cape Town is simply amazing and offers so many things starting from parties, through farmers markets and finishing on nature.
 Don’t skip it on your South Africa itinerary.